-A native of the Pacific Northwest, Dave Haglund is in his fifth year as commissioner of the Great Northwest Athletic Conference.
+A native of the Pacific Northwest, Dave Haglund is in his sixth year as commissioner of the Great Northwest Athletic Conference.

 Since taking over as commissioner, the GNAC has hosted the 2013 NCAA Men's Golf Super Regional, the 2013 NCAA Cross Country West Regional and the 2013 NCAA Cross Country National Championships.
 In the summer of 2014, he worked to bring the NCAA DII Conference Commissioners Association annual summer meeting to British Columbia, home to GNAC member Simon Fraser University (the only international member of the NCAA).

 Under his direction, the GNAC launched the "Women in Sports" seminar in 2014, an annual event intended to provide a unique educational and networking opportunity for young women interested in exploring sports-related careers.
-In its first two years, the seminar has featured more than 40 panelists who have provided background, insight and advice to more than 250 registered participants.
+In its first three years, the seminar has featured nearly 60 panelists who have provided background, insight and advice to more than 350 registered participants.

 Haglund is a past member of the Regional Advisory Committee for men's basketball, and served as the NCAA site representative for the 2014 NCAA West Regional in San Bernardino, Calif.
 He currently serves as the West Region representative on the NCAA Division II Nominating Committee.